EdwinVW/dapr-workshop/Assignment02/step-by-step-python.md

    > anymore where the VehicleRegistrationService lives because its Dapr sidecar will take care of that.
 It will find
    > it based on the `app-id` specified in the URL and call the target service's sidecar.

-6. Open a **new** terminal window in VS Code and make sure the current folder is `python/FineCollectionService`.
+6. Open a **new** terminal window in VS Code and make sure the current folder is `FineCollectionService`.

 7. Enter the following command to run the FineCollectionService with a Dapr sidecar: